-Since the 80’s I have played in several different bands, some great and some not so hot.
-In 2000 I re-connected with Ray Campi.
+After several years I re-connected with Ray Campi.
 BlackCat Rockabilly is partially responsible for that.
 I hooked up with The BlackCat (Mr. Marijn Raaijmakers) while searching for Rockabilly lyrics on the web, specifically the song "Rockin' and Rollin' with Grandmaw" by Carson Robison.
 We got to know each other via emails back and forth.
-Marijn then started cleaning up old tapes I had of The Rockabilly Rebels and others, putting them on compact disc.
+Marijn then started cleaning up old tapes I had of The Rockabilly Rebels and several other bands I had been in, putting them on compact disc.
 The Rockabilly Rebels stuff turned out so good I had to send a copy to Ray.
-We started playing together again and still perform and record together to this day.
+We started yakking on the phone and made plans to play together again.

 Kevin Fennell contact information: